AielloChan/gowallpaper/README.md

 ﻿# GoWallpaper

-GoWallpaper is a golang build program.
+GoWallpaper is a program build with golang.
 It use [Unsplash](https://unsplash.com)'s ppicture source to set your windows wallpaper in a simple and clean way.

 # How to use